What We Do and What We Cover

 3. Town and parish councils (e.g. Peacehaven Town Council)

-• Maintenance of allotments, bus shelters, the Peacehaven & Telscombe War Memorial, several local parks, green spaces, sports and recreational facilities
+• Maintenance for allotments, bus shelters, the Peacehaven & Telscombe War Memorial, several local parks, green spaces, sports and recreational facilities.

 • Hosting local events for the benefit of the Community